Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 |                  | CourseLearningStandard    |
 |                  | CourseLevelCharacteristic |

-Each resource exposed by an Ed-Fi REST API _must_ be referenced by an internally-assigned universally unique identifier (UUID).
-While the specific algorithm for generating these identifiers is not prescribed in these guidelines, the identifiers _should_ be generated using a UUID implementation such as Microsoft's GUID (globally unique identifier)[\[5\]](#f5).
-An Ed-Fi REST API _should_ generate unique identifiers for its clients, and _should not_ accept client-generated identifiers when inserting or updating data.
+Each resource exposed by an Ed-Fi API _must_ be referenced by an internally-assigned unique identifier.
+While the specific algorithm for generating these identifiers is not prescribed in these guidelines, the identifiers _could_ be generated using a UUID implementation such as Microsoft's GUID (globally unique identifier)[\[5\]](#f5).
+An Ed-Fi API _should_ generate unique identifiers for its clients, and _should not_ accept client-generated identifiers when inserting or updating data.

 All Resources _must_ be created with and also be retrievable by one or more externally defined primary key values.
 Those values _must_ be natural keys of